-The court may have several different types of hearings, and it is important for you to understand that you have the right to be at all of those hearings and, in fact, the Court requires your presence at some of the hearings.
+The court may have several different types of hearings, and it is important for you to understand that you have the right to be at all of those hearings and, in fact, to be in the court room and present any for any hearing.
 In this manner, it is my belief that you can remain well informed on the progress of your case and on decisions made which will affect you in the future.
 The court may have scheduling conferences, pretrials, and various motion hearings prior to the actual final hearing, and you certainly are entitled to be present and in the courtroom and listen to those proceedings.
 There are hearings, such as a scheduling conference, where the court meets with the attorneys and parties to determine what issues are litigated, and to set time parameters and hearings to litigate the contested issues.
 That is a hearing that you certainly are entitled to be present at; however, if we have discussed the matter thoroughly before that hearing and you do not want to miss work or have the inconvenience of a hearing, it is not mandatory you be at that hearing.
 We would need to discuss that matter ahead of time.